Claudio-Bacelete/Claudio-Bacelete/README.md

 📕 Currently studying Computer Engineering in PUC Minas Gerais

-💻 Working as developer since 2020, trying to improve myself at least a little everyday
+💻 Working as developer since 2020, trying to improve myself a little everyday

 😅 These are my personal repositories, so it's not always up to date with what I'm working on currently.